 Legal Writing's National Ranking

-In 2013, Seattle University School of Law's Legal Writing Program was once again ranked by U.S. News & World Report as #1 in the country.
-Our Legal Writing Program has held or shared this number-one spot for seven of the eight years that these rankings have existed and has never been ranked lower than second in the nation.
+In 2014, Seattle University School of Law's Legal Writing Program was once again ranked by U.S. News & World Report as #1 in the country.
+Our Legal Writing Program has held or shared this number-one spot for eight of the nine years that these rankings have existed and has never been ranked lower than second in the nation.

 These rankings come from a national survey of faculty who teach in the field.
 Faculty from other law schools commended Seattle University School of Law for its three-semester program, for the quality of the professors who teach in the program, for its early inclusion of a full-time writing advisor to the program, and for the program's thoughtful and innovative curriculum.